 One of the important things to remember is that recruiters and head hunters work for clients.
 If they have an opening in line with your background qualifications and experience, any recruiter would usually be pleased to consider you.
 Now, with potentially additional effort required to sponsor an overseas worker (which is what you now will be) it is possible that British candidates will not be given the same priority.
 If have an exceptional skill set or one that is in short supply that will make a difference.
 We are currently in a candidate driven market so that will help.
 But economic uncertainty also brings the threat of a downturn and the situation may change.

 Otherwise you will be treated like any other third country national.
 In summary don’t expect miracles.
 Be strategic in your applications and think long-term.
 It may take a couple of stages to get where you want to be.
-Please see resource links below.
+Please see resource links below the contact form.

 If you need help with Brexodus job search tips – get in touch